Sign upfor our e-mail to receive your FREE 2021 San Francisco Planning Guide.

 Make sure to check out the deals available this month in Sonoma before you book your room.
 Options include discounts on your hotel room rate or free amenities such as breakfast or parking.
 By clicking on the links below, you can also read recent guest reviews to get a great feel for what it's like to stay at each hotel in Sonoma.

-Kool & The Gang takes the stage this September at Rodney Strong Vineyards in Healdsburg.
+The Beach Boys take the stage this September at Rodney Strong Vineyards in Healdsburg.
 Gates open at 4pm with the show starting at 5pm.
 It's one of the best outdoor Sonoma events in September.

 You can also spend the weekend in Petaluma at the annual Art in the Park event.
 It's held in the Historic Walnut Park and runs from 10am to 5pm both days.
 The event features art (for sale and just to admire), music, and food.
 The event supports arts in the Petaluma School District.